q-nick/npm-gui/README.md

 ## About

 `npm-gui` is a convenient tool for managing javascript project dependencies listed in `package.json`.
-Under the hood it will transparently use `npm`, `pnpm` or `yarn` commands to install, remove or update dependencies
+Under the hood, it will transparently use `npm`, `pnpm`, or `yarn` commands to install, remove or update dependencies
 (_to use **yarn** it requires the **yarn.lock** file to be present in project folder._)

 ### **npm-gui** key features: